Characterization and Greedy Learning of Gaussian Structural Causal Models under Unknown Interventions: Experimental Results

 \subsection{Synthetic Data}

-We evaluate the performance of GnIES on simulated data and compare it to other algorithms which can be applied to the same problem setting.
-We consider settings where the data-generating process satisfies all model assumptions (\autoref{fig:model_match}), and where there is a model mismatch in the nature of the interventions (\autoref{fig:model_mismatch}).
-An additional model mismatch, in the form of non-linearity and non-Gaussianity, is considered in \autoref{fig:sachs}.
+We evaluate the performance of GnIES on simulated data and compare it to other algorithms that can be applied to the same problem setting. \rmj{We consider settings where the data-generating process satisfies all model assumptions (\autoref{fig:model_match}), and where there is a model mismatch in the nature of the interventions (\autoref{fig:model_mismatch}).}\ntext{ Additional results for variations of the generation settings and a misspecified intervention model are given in Appendix \ref{s:additional_experiments}}.

-\textbf{Data generation.} For Figures \ref{fig:model_match} and \ref{fig:model_mismatch} the data is sampled from 100 randomly generated linear Gaussian SCMs and intervention targets.
-The underlying DAGs are Erd{\"o}s-Renyi graphs with $p=10$ nodes and an average degree of $2.7$.
-The edge weights are sampled uniformly at random from $[0.5,1]$ to bound them away from zero; the variances of the noise terms are sampled from $[1,2]$ and their mean is set to zero.
-We generate $10$ different data sets from each SCM consisting of samples of the same observational and interventional distributions.
-Each interventional distribution stems from an environment where a single variable is intervened on at random, with targets being different across environments.
-For \autoref{fig:model_match}, the interventions satisfy the model assumptions, that is, they change the noise term distribution of the target by setting its variance to a value sampled uniformly at random from $[5,10]$.
-For \autoref{fig:model_mismatch} the interventions are instead \emph{do-} or hard interventions \citep[Section 3.2.2]{pearl2009causal}, which remove the causal effect of the parents on the target and set it to a normal distribution with mean zero and variance sampled uniformly at random from $[5,10]$.
-For every SCM, we generate data sets with $n=10,100$, and $1000$ observations per environment.
+\textbf{Data generation.} For \ntext{the results shown in \autoref{fig:model_match},}\rmj{Figures \ref{fig:model_match} and \ref{fig:model_mismatch}} the data is sampled from 100 randomly generated linear Gaussian SCMs and intervention targets\ntext{, following the model in \autoref{eq:model}}.
+The underlying DAGs are Erd{\"o}s-Renyi graphs with $p=10$ nodes and an average degree of $2.7$. \ntext{We provide results for denser graphs in Appendix \ref{s:additional_experiments}.} The edge weights are sampled uniformly at random from $[0.5,1]$ to bound them away from zero; the variances of the noise terms are sampled from $[1,2]$ and their mean is set to zero.
+We generate $10$ different data sets from each SCM consisting of samples of the same observational and interventional distributions, with a sample size of $n=10,100$, or $1000$ observations.
+Each interventional distribution stems from an environment where a single variable is intervened on at random, with targets being different across environments.\ntext{ In Appendix \ref{s:additional_experiments}, we show the results for multiple-target interventions.} For \autoref{fig:model_match}, the interventions satisfy the modeling assumptions, that is, they change the noise term distribution of the target by setting its variance to a value sampled uniformly at random from \rmj{$[5,10]$}\ntext{$[3,4]$}. \ntext{In Appendix \ref{s:additional_experiments}, we provide results for a misspecified intervention model where the interventions are instead \emph{do-} or hard interventions \citep[Section 3.2.2]{pearl2009causal}}.